 Made with sour cream, this is a delicious bundt shape coffee cake recipe that is soft, moist, and makes a perfect sweet breakfast.

 If this is a dream, please don’t wake me up…

 Some call it sour cream coffee cake because sour cream is used in the recipe.
 It is also what contributes to the moist texture.

 As for the “coffee” part…there’s actually no coffee in it, but it is commonly served with coffee.
 Initially I thought the name sounded misleading, but the sweetness from the cake truly pairs like a dream with the slight bitterness from the coffee.

 Here’s a simple truth: we are kinda obsessed with this Cinnamon Swirl Bundt Cake.
 Or Coffee Cake.
 Or Sour Cream Coffee Cake.
 Or whatever you call it.

-And because it’s Fall, and we have been in the mood for cinnamon everything, we have been baking this delicious cake, filling the house with aroma of cinnamon…and inhaling it when it comes out of the oven.
+And because it’s Fall, and we have been in the mood for cinnamon everything, we have been baking this delicious Cinnamon Bundt Cake, filling the house with aroma of cinnamon…and inhaling it when it comes out of the oven.

 That is when I knew I had to share this with you.

 Because everyone needs that delicious cinnamon goodness in their lives.

 It’s dessert.
 It’s breakfast.
 It’s the 3 o’clock afternoon snack that you didn’t know you needed.